graphql-hive/graphql-gateways-benchmark/federation/scenarios/ramping-vus/README.md

 ## Overview for: `federation/ramping-vus`

-This scenario runs 4 subgraphs and a GraphQL gateway with federation spec, and runs a heavy query.
+This scenario runs 4 subgraphs and a GraphQL gateway with Federation spec, and runs a heavy query.
 We are running a heavy load of concurrent VUs to measure response time and other stats, during stress.
 It measure things like memory usage, CPU usage, response times.
 It also includes a summary of the entire execution, and metrics information about HTTP execution times.

 This scenario was trying to reach 2000 concurrent VUs over 60s